Souptik2001/Souptik2001.github.io/README.md

 #### Deployment 💾

 - The backend deployment is pretty simple.
 It can be deployed on any publicly accessible server.
 In my case my backend is deployed on my brother's home-server.
   - One good practice here is to redirect all the links to the frontend URL of the website, except the login path i.e `wp-admin`.
   - In top of that, `WPS Hide Login` plugin is installed to change the login screen path to something else, so that normal people can't just guess and visit the login page.
   - Change the permalink format to anything with a slug.
   - After that in the `Souptik2001` plugin's settings page you have to write the frontend revalidate URL and also the revalidate secret.
 - The frontend is written in Next.js and can be deployed on any server also.
 But I preferred to deploy it on Vercel, because come-on they only say **Deploy Next.js in seconds**.
 Set the environment variables mentioned in `sample.env` and that's it.
 Here we are done.

 ### Local Development

-#### First spin-up the backend:
+#### First spin-up the backend

+- Go to `backend` folder.
+- Run `composer install`.
+- Run `docker composer up`.
+- To stop the service run `docker composer down`.

-#### Now let's get the front-end started:
+#### Now let's get the front-end started

 - Run `nvm use`.
 If you don't have the node version installed run `nvm install`.
 - Run `npm install`.